MichaelStott/tech-squawks/web/content/_index.md

 ### Local Development

-Cloud computing examples are often difficult to demonstrate, due to the need for cloud access and the time required for deploying resources.
+Cloud computing examples are often difficult to demonstrate, due to the need for cloud access and the time required to deploy resources.
 Additionally, there is the risk of leaving resources provisioned and incurring unintended costs.

 In an effort to make these tutorials accesible to those without cloud access and minimize costs, examples are designed to support local execution, using technologies such as [LocalStack](https://localstack.cloud/), [Cloud Code](https://cloud.google.com/code), [Kind](https://kind.sigs.k8s.io/), etc., whenever possible.